 2 pounds small even-sized potatoes

 Wash potatoes and put in microwave safe dish.
 Cover and microwave on high for about 6-7 minutes, or until potatoes are nearly tender.
 Place the potatoes in a basket or bowl with a napkin and wrap the hot potatoes to keep them warm.
 Set aside.
 Cut the Raclette cheese into pan-sized slices and set them out on a dish.
 Put bowls of the cornichons, onions, pickles, and bread out on the table.
 Put the pepper mill and the shaker of paprika on the table.
 When all is ready, place the cheese slices in each little pan and place under the Raclette broiler.
 If desired, first arrange 2-3 small potatoes or potato slices in the pan and then cover with the cheese.
 Just broil until the cheese melts and starts to brown on the edges.
 Serve by scraping the melted mixture off onto plates, arrange with onions, pickles and bread slices.
 Pass the peppermill and the paprika shaker.
-A dry white wine or rose goes best with Raclette, though a cool light beer will do, too.
+A sparkling wine such as prosecco, or dry white wine or rose goes best with Raclette, though a cool light beer will do, too.
 True connoisseurs recommend tea because it stimulates the digestion.
 You can serve seasonal salad as a starter and finish off with a fruit sorbet or fresh fruit for dessert.